ardaku/whisk/README.md

 [![Docs.rs](https://docs.rs/whisk/badge.svg)](https://docs.rs/whisk/)

 #### Simple and fast async channels
-Whisk provides oneshot-rendezvous and spsc channels that can be used to implement futures, streams, notifiers, and actors.
+Simple and fast async channels that can be used to implement futures, streams, notifiers, and actors.
+Whisk is purposely kept small, implemented in under 250 lines of code - and also works on `no_std`!

 ## MSRV
-Whisk targets Rust 1.59.0 and later.
+Whisk targets Rust 1.60.0 and later.

 ## Benchmarks
-Benchmarks for v0.3.0 spsc on pasts runtime (compared to dynamic library):
+Benchmarks for v0.3.0 mpmc call on pasts runtime (compared to dynamic library):

 ```
 Dynamic library: 6ns
-Whisk (2-thread): 7.363µs
+Whisk (2-thread): 6.819µs
-Flume (2-thread): 7.382µs
+Flume (2-thread): 7.036µs
-Whisk (1-thread): 180ns
+Whisk (1-thread): 165ns
-Flume (1-thread): 285ns
+Flume (1-thread): 286ns
 ```

+These aren't very well done benchmarks, but in my testing whisk is always faster on single threaded and sometimes faster on the multi-threaded benchmark.